Anku5hk/Programmers_guide_to_Python/main.md

 # which then further can be accessed using the naming convention
 print(my_instance._MyClass__my_var3)
 ```
-* Extras: Some keywords to modify scope of variables.
+* Extras: Some keywords to modify variables outside of scope.
-1. global: To modify a variable with global scope inside a function.
+1. global: To modify a variable with global scope from inside a function.
-2. nonlocal: To modify a variable of local scope inside a nested function.
+2. nonlocal: To modify a variable of local scope from inside a nested function.
 ```Python
 ## global
 # my_var1 and my_var2 have global scope